shubhamm-06/WebEditX/README.md

 Monaco editor: A code editor that provides advanced code editing features such as syntax highlighting, autocompletion, and error checking.

-Deployment
-WebeditX is currently deployed on Netlify at https://webeditxx.netlify.app/.

 Conclusion
 WebeditX is a web app that allows you to code websites live using HTML, CSS, and JS.
 It provides a user-friendly interface and supports real-time preview of your code.
 You can download your code as a .html file for easy sharing and saving.
-Try WebeditX at https://webeditxx.netlify.app/ and start coding your websites live!
 NOTE: I am aware of several bugs to be fixed and some important features to be added.